article / Military technology

 Early artillery module system prototype vehicle of Krauss-Maffei Wegmann.

-From a strategic perspective, selecting the "Boxer" as the chassis ensures interoperability with other weapon systems of the British Army.
-The UK has already planned to procure over "Boxer" armored vehicles for the "Mechanized Infantry Vehicle (MIV)" program, thereby achieving economies of scale in logistics and maintenance within the Army.
-Integration with the "Boxer" also enhances the system's deployability, enabling rapid transportation and strategic mobility in Europe and other regions.
+From a strategic perspective, selecting the Boxer as the chassis ensures compatibility with other weapon systems of the British Army.
+The UK has already planned to procure over 600 Boxer armored vehicles for the Mechanised Infantry Vehicle (MIV) program, thereby achieving economies of scale in logistics and maintenance within the army forces.
+The integration of the RCH 155 with the Boxer also enhances the system's deployment capability, enabling rapid transportation and strategic mobility in Europe and other regions.

-The joint testing with Germany under the "Early Verification of Capability" program will enable the UK and Germany to share ballistic data, mobility indicators, and system integration test results.
+Based on the joint testing conducted with Germany under the early capability verification program, the UK and Germany will be able to share ballistic data, mobility indicators, and system integration test results.
 This collaborative approach aims to reduce overall costs and accelerate procurement decisions.
-The relevant test items will include live-fire exercises, command and control integration with other NATO weapon systems, and battlefield mobility assessments conducted under various climatic and terrain conditions.
+The relevant test items will include live-fire exercises, command and control integration with other NATO weapon systems, as well as battlefield mobility assessments under various climatic and terrain conditions.

-As planned, it will replace the British Army's interim "Archer" self-propelled howitzer system and serve as a supplement to the German Army's active tracked self-propelled howitzers, even partially replacing them.
-After providing tracked self-propelled howitzers to Ukraine in the year, the British Army procured Sweden's "Archer" wheeled self-propelled howitzers as interim equipment.
-Although the "Archer" can provide short-term operational capabilities, it lacks the advanced automation, modularity, and mobility that the system possesses.
+According to the plan, the RCH 155 will replace the British Army's transitional Archer self-propelled howitzer system and serve as a supplement to, or even partially replace, the German Army's active PzH 2000 tracked self-propelled howitzer.
+After providing the AS90 tracked self-propelled howitzer to Ukraine in 2023, the British Army procured the Swedish Archer wheeled self-propelled howitzer as interim equipment.
+Although the Archer can provide short-term operational capability, it lacks the advanced automation, modularity, and mobility that the RCH 155 system possesses.

 A prototype vehicle undergoing live-fire testing.